Help Center

 Your Dashboard is the home screen after you log in.
 It shows your recent documents, quick stats (total documents processed, account status), and usage analytics for the last 30 days.
 Use the quick action buttons to jump straight to audio processing or your documents list.

-Installing the Android app
+Installing the mobile app

-Download the SpeakKey app on your Android device and sign in with the same account you use on the web.
+Download the SpeakKey app on your phone — available for both Android and iPhone — and sign in with the same account you use on the web.
 Your documents, templates, and macros sync automatically between the app and website.
-The Android app adds features like background recording, sharing audio from other apps, home screen widgets, and InputStick macro execution.
+The mobile apps add features like background recording, sharing audio from other apps, home screen widgets, and SpeakKey USB Stick macro execution.

 Processing Audio